 Computational Fluid Mechanics Work

-It's been a long time since I thought about my master's thesis.
-I worked on incompressible flow modelling.
+I worked on incompressible flow modelling for my thesis at Cranfield.
 That means you can neglect density variation of the fluid medium, which usually means low speed.
 It means the divergence of velocity is zero.
+This is kind of an ideal, pure mathematical system which can sometimes be used to map reality accurately.

 I wrote the streamfunction-vorticity formulation first, which is only applicable to two dimensions.
 This is because the streamfunction only exists in two dimensions.
 I validated the results produced by my code using the lid-driven square cavity benchmark (2D), comparing centreline velocities.
 The code was written in Python and is currently public.
 Link.